dgist-datalab/MiDAS/README.md

 The original paper that introduced MiDAS is currently in the revision stage of [USENIX FAST 2024](https://www.usenix.org/conference/fast24).

-The archive snapshot with a detailed screencast used in the paper is available at ~~link~~.
+The archive snapshot with a detailed screencast used in the paper is available at (link) (not available until Feb 27, 2024).

 ## Trace-driven simulation

 The simulation of MiDAS is implemented by C.
 You can evaluate the WAF of MiDAS with the simulator and trace files.
-The test code for simulation is here: ~~~
+The test code for simulation is here: https://github.com/sungkyun123/MiDAS-Simulation

 ## Real SSD prototype